Franciszek Duchiński: Reception in France

 Duchiński was not an anonymous researcher, but was well-known and active in the Parisian and French scientific world.
 His theories influenced and were adopted by some French researchers, and became a component of French Russophobia, which increased after a brutal crushing of the Polish January Uprising of 1863 by Russian forces.
-French historian Marléne Laurelle lists among the researchers who adopted the 'Turan' thesis: Henri Martin, Albert Reville, Auguste Viquesnel, Charlier de Steinbach, Casimir Delamarre, Édouard Talbot, Emmanuel Henri Victurnien de Noailles, Élias Regnault and others.
+French historian Marlène Laruelle lists among the researchers who adopted the 'Turan' thesis: Henri Martin, Albert Reville, Auguste Viquesnel, Charlier de Steinbach, Casimir Delamarre, Édouard Talbot, Emmanuel Henri Victurnien de Noailles, Élias Regnault and others.
 Duchiński actively promoted his theses to French authors.
 They extensively used works and data collected by Duchiński, often copying them directly, often without citing the source.
 It is possible that Duchiński himself wrote some of their texts, which they published under their own names.
 This happened because Duchiński was interested in spreading his theories as widely as possible, and also because he feared persecution from the Russian authorities.

 Henri Martin was previously convinced of the Slavic nature of the Russians, although he changed his view after the January Uprising and under influence of Duchiński.
 He called for the development of a European patriotism which aim should be rebuilding of Poland and resistance to the Russian invasion of the West.
 Martin criticised the name of 'Slavic literature' chair at the Collège de France that was created for Adam Mickiewicz in 1840.
 Martin argued there was no linguistic or cultural unity between Slavs and Russians.
 Casimir Delamarre supported him and in 1868 launched a petition asking to change the title.
 Eventually, the name of the chair was changed to 'Slavic literatures'.
 Henri Martin repeated most of Duchiński's theses in hisbook La Russie et l'Europe, published in 1866.

 Duchiński's work was also an inspiration for biologist Jean-Louis Armand de Quatrefages de Bréau, who, influenced by the defeat in the Franco-Prussian War, published his work La Race prussienne in 1871.
 Like Duchiński with regard to the Russians, Quatrefages regarded the Prussians as an alien, brutal race that enslaved the Germans 'through the plea of a (pretended) unity of race'.
 The racial distinctiveness of the Prussians was due to their Slavo-Finnic origin.
 Duchiński was unable to accept this view, which he expressed at a meeting of the Geographical Society held on 19 April 1872, of which Quatrefages was also a member.
 Duchiński, however, accepted Quatrefages' main assumptions and assessed that Russian Pan-Slavism and Prussian Pan-Germanism were nothing but a tool legitimizing ruthless conquest.